OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Additional Experiments

 \subsection{Effect of Larger Models}

 In this section, we experiment with larger neural network models, in particular training MLPs with 3, 5, and 7 layers.
 The number of neurons in each layer is (32, 16, 8), (32, 32, 16, 16, 8), and (32, 32, 32, 16, 16, 16, 8), respectively.
-As shown in Figure \ref{fig:heavy}, larger neural networks perform worse in most instances, since larger neural networks tend to overfit the data of the current window.
-Therefore, we recommend lightweight NN models or tree models for real-world relational data streams.
+As shown in Figure \ref{fig:heavy}, larger neural networks perform worse in most cases, since larger neural networks tend to overfit the data of the current window.

+\vl{We also show the training curves of advanced models TabNet and ARM-Net in Figure \ref{fig:tabarm}.
+Compared with three-layer NN, both TabNet and ARM-Net achieve similar model accuracy in the ROOM dataset, while much worse accuracy in the regression task ELECTRICITY.} Therefore, we recommend lightweight NN models or tree models for real-world relational data streams.